Listed prices DO

 Handbook of Glass Manufacture - Volume II - The following from the title page of this volume: Handbook of Glass Manufacture Volume II.
 Complied and Edited by Fay V. Tooley, Industrial Consultant and Professor of Glass Technology Emeritus, Department of Ceramic Engineering, University of Illinois.
 A book of reference for the plant executive, technologist and engineer.
 Published by Books For Industry, Inc. and The Glass Industry Magazine, Division of Magazines For Industry, Inc., 777 Third Avenue, New York, N. Y. 10017.
 This example of Vol. II is copyrighted 1974 and apparently the first printing of this totally revised edition of the classic manual for industry glass makers first published in 1953.
 I have never seen an example of Volume I of this edition (or until this example, Vol. II) though I believe this is the last version of the set published.
 The "Contents" page of this version does list the 9 chapters for Volume I and fortunately, the best chapter from the original set of books discussing bottle making and bottle making machines IS included in this Volume II of the revised set versus towards the end of the first volume in the original.
 This 100+ page chapter is the most valuable one for students of bottle making and is entitled "Section 10: The Processing of Bottles and Other Hollow Ware Articles" and is more or less an update of the original books "Feeding and Forming" chapter although in looking through both versions of that chapter, this most recent version does contain quite a bit of new information and illustrations including machines invented since the early 1950s.

-Condition & other details: This book has no dust jacket (certainly as issued) and is in very good, tight condition, though was part of a Pittsburgh glass makers library so does have some of the usual library additions, i.e., a small stamp inside the cover, pocket in the back for the check out card, catalog number on the lower spine, and the like.
+Condition & other details: This book has no dust jacket (as issued) and is in very good, tight condition, though was part of a Pittsburgh glass makers library so does have some of the usual library additions, i.e., a small stamp inside the cover, pocket in the back for the check out card, catalog number on the lower spine, and the like.
+The pages are an off-white and not as "yellow" as the image of the title page would indicate (that was my lighting for the image).
 Very limited wear and soiling (but some) and a true hardback book (the originals were a soft hardback).
 If a person wants to really understand glass making processes and terminology, this is the book to have (though having Volume I of this set would also be useful).
 I used - and continue to use - my copies of the earlier printings of this book extensively in my work on the Historic Bottle Website.
 Fantastically detailed with great illustrations of machines and glassmaking processes, in depth information on the chemistry of glass, and SO much more.
 Check the internet used book places and you'll see these are typically priced much higher than what I'm asking here.
-This is one of the more important books for any serious student of glass and bottle making to have...really. $50 postpaid*
+This is one of the more important books for any serious student of glass and bottle making to have...really. $45 postpaid*

 *Books are postpaid in the United States via media mail (aka "book rate"); priority mail or outside the U. S. would be additional cost.
 Insurance extra if desired.